mdmogli/puppet-exam-prep/content/Classification/node_groups.md

 Configure nodes by assigning environments (git branches) to them.

 1. Must be a direct child of the All Environments node group
-1. Must not include child groups, except any one-time run exception subgroups used for canary testing
+1. Must not include child groups, except any one-time run exception subgroups used for canary testing (puppet agent -t --environment env_name)
 1. Must be specified as an environment group in the group metadata
 1. Must not include classes or configuration data